Rajah Sulayman: Tarik Sulayman and the Battle of Bangkusay (1571)

 Some controversy exists about the identity of the leader of the Macabebe people that initiated the Battle of Bangkusay in 1571.
 That chieftain is referred to by Filipino historians as Tarik Sulayman.
 In some versions of the Battle of Bangkusay, Tarik Sulayman of Macabebe and Sulayman III of Manila are the same person, while other contend that they are separate individuals.

 Spanish documents do not name the leader of the Macabebe Revolt, but record that he died at Bangkusay, resulting in a Macabebe retreat and Spanish victory.
 Sulayman III, on the other hand, is clearly recorded as participating in the Revolt of 1574, and thus cannot be the unnamed figure who died in 1571 at Bangkusay.

 The "Sulayman Revolt" (1574)

-When López de Legazpi died in 1572, his successor, Governor-General Guido de Lavezaris, did not honour their agreements with Sulayman and Lakan Dula.
+When López de Legazpi died in 1572, his successor, Governor-General Guido de Lavezaris, did not honour their agreements with Sulayman and Lakandula.
 He sequestered the properties of both kings and tolerated Spanish atrocities.

-In response, Sulayman and Lakan Dula led a revolt in the villages of Navotas in 1574, taking advantage of the confusion brought about by the attacks of Chinese pirate Limahong.
-This is often referred to as the "Manila Revolt of 1574" but is sometimes referred to as the "Sulayman Revolt" and the "Lakan Dula Revolt."
+In response, Sulayman and Lakandula led a revolt in the villages of Navotas in 1574, taking advantage of the confusion brought about by the attacks of Chinese pirate Limahong.
+This is often referred to as the "Manila Revolt of 1574" but is sometimes referred to as the "Sulayman Revolt" and the "Lakandula Revolt."
 Since it involved naval forces, the Sulayman Revolt is also known as the "First Battle of Manila Bay".

 Friar Gerónimo Marín and Juan de Salcedo were tasked with pursuing conciliatory talks with the kingdoms.
-Lakan Dula and Sulayman agreed to Salcedo's peace treaty and an alliance was formed between the two groups.
+Lakandula and Sulayman agreed to Salcedo's peace treaty and an alliance was formed between the two groups.